ar6841/MAV-pose-and-velocity-estimation-using-vision/README.md

 # Drone Localization using the onboard camera

-Estimating the position, attitude and velocity of a drone flying over a mat of April tags using perspective projection and optical flow.
+Estimating the position, attitude and velocity of a drone flying over a mat of [AprilTags](https://github.com/AprilRobotics/apriltag) using perspective projection and optical flow.

-/EstimatePose estimates the position and attitude of an MAV using the camera onboard capturing an april tag mat on the ground (Run estimatePose.m)
+/EstimatePose estimates the position and attitude of an MAV using the camera onboard capturing an AprilTag mat on the ground (Run estimatePose.m)

 /EstimateVelocity estimates the velocity of the MAV using optical flow between frames.
 (Run OpticalFlow.m)